Rein

 • Document platform-specific limitations and behavior.

-• Explore possibility of screen mirroring on the trackpad region.
+• Explore possibility of screen mirroring on the trackpad region, i.e. cursor movement should be possible over the mirror itself.

 • Improve UI/UX